catherineloesch/project3-mernstack-app/README.md

 })
 ```

-If there are no errors, the user data and token are returned and the token is saved to localStorage in the browser:
+If there are no errors, the user data and token are returned to the client and the token is saved to localStorage in the browser:

 ```JavaScript
 const findOnLogIn = async (loginData) => {